petteriraita/dual-key-mappings/README.md

 computer sees:           DE↓ DE↑                                           LS↓ LS↑
 ```

--   If `HOLD_START` is `BEFORE_RELEASE`, hold will only start after key release if the TAP_MILLISEC time has been exceded.
+-   If `HOLD_START` is `AFTER_RELEASE`, hold will only start after key release if the TAP_MILLISEC time has been exceded.
 This hold start is not affected by any kind of consumption

 ``` text
                 <---------200ms--------->     <---------200ms--------->